sam-by-name/sprint-3/personal-site-design.md

 Hmm, another tough cookie to crack, but my internal debugger is coming back with :
 "What will be your starting process, in the creation of your desired end?".
-I do hope my software isn't playing up as, for that is the question I shall answer.
+I do hope my software isn't playing up, for that is the question I shall answer.

-To start off my journey towards the desired goal of an inspiring website, I shall first createsome insincere code :
+To start off my journey towards the desired goal of an inspiring website, I shall first create some insincere code :

 1  First a quick meditate over the basic's of what my online presence is to contain and               convay.<br>